webctor/disney-dogs-api/README.md

 # Submitting the Project

-Please send us a zip file of your challenge when completed.
+You will also receive an invitation to your own private repository on gitlab.com.
+Push your code to that repository as you go.
+Instructions are provided by gitlab.com on how to push your code to a new repo.

 # Duration

-You will have until the end of the day to complete the challenge.
-In our tests, we found it to takes about 4-6 hours to build.
+In our tests, we found it to take us about 4 hours to build.
+We encourage you to spend enough time to polish/document/test your app.
+Commit times will be considered when ranking your solutions but meeting all requirements is paramount.
+Please email us when all requirements are met.
- We encourage you to spend any leftover time to polish/document/test your app.
+The timestamp of your last commit will be used to gage how long you worked on this project.